boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 :  Configured bandwidth, pps, or similar throughput constraints applied to a flow, application, host, or subscriber.

+Rate-limit:
+: Used as a generic term to refer to a policy to restrict the maximum bitrate of a flow.
+: It can be used with or without any traffic classification.

 # NRLP Blob {#sec-blob}

 This section defines the set of attributes that are included in an NRLP blob: